Skip to main content

 Paul Maluleka is an Associate Professor of History of Education at the University of South Africa.
 He is also a Co-Director of the African Association for History Education (AHE-Afrika), Deputy President of the South African Society for History Teaching (SASHT), and Editorial Board Member of Yesterday and Today Journal for History Education in South Africa and abroad.
 His research, teaching, and activism centre on Africanisation, decolonisation, and queer theorisations in both higher and basic education, with a particular focus on post-apartheid school history in South Africa.
 He leads a major National Research Foundation–funded project examining how best the post-apartheid school history curriculum in South Africa can be queered.

-Dr Raymond Nkwenti Fru
+Raymond Nkwenti Fru

 Treasurer